New Granåsen ski jump in Trondheim inaugurated

 Operating until: | 1995 |

-Instead of immediately rebuilding the hill, in 1969 the new Copper Peak ski flying hill was constructed.
 Only in 1975 Wolverine Hill was re-constructed as a ski jumping training center with four hills.
 It had been in use until 1995, but was then shut down due to declining levels of interest in ski jumping.
 Today Wolverine Nordic Ski Club is still operating an extensive network of cross-country and snow shoe trail network.
-Furthermore, Big Powderhorn ski resort is located not far from the former ski jumping hill.
+Furthermore, Big Powderhorn ski resort is located not far from the former ski jumping hills.

 Advertisement: